seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **GUIDERIUS**
 Cadwal,
-I cannot sing: I’ll weep, and word it with thee;
+I cannot sing: I'll weep, and word it with thee;
 For notes of sorrow out of tune are worse
 Than priests and fanes that lie.

 **ARVIRAGUS**
-We’ll speak it, then.
+We'll speak it, then.

 **BELARIUS**
 Great griefs, I see, medicine the less; for Cloten
 Is quite forgot.
-He was a queen’s son, boys;
+He was a queen's son, boys;
 And though he came our enemy, remember
 He was paid for that: though mean and
 mighty, rotting
 Together, have one dust, yet reverence,
 That angel of the world, doth make distinction
-Of place ’tween high and low.
+Of place 'tween high and low.
 Our foe was princely
 And though you took his life, as being our foe,
 Yet bury him as a prince.

 **GUIDERIUS**
 Pray You, fetch him hither.
-Thersites’ body is as good as Ajax’,
+Thersites' body is as good as Ajax',
 When neither are alive.

 **ARVIRAGUS**
-If you’ll go fetch him,
+If you'll go fetch him,
-We’ll say our song the whilst.
+We'll say our song the whilst.
 Brother, begin.

 *Exit BELARIUS*

 **GUIDERIUS**
 Nay, Cadwal, we must lay his head to the east;
-My father hath a reason for’t.
+My father hath a reason for't.

 **ARVIRAGUS**
-’Tis true.
+'Tis true.

 **GUIDERIUS**
 Come on then, and remove him.